eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 TIP: The code examples in this tutorial are available for download from the [examples directory in the rdf4j-doc GitHub repository](https://github.com/eclipse/rdf4j-doc/tree/master/examples).
 We encourage you to download these examples and play around with them.
 The easiest way to do this is to download the GitHub repository in your favorite Java IDE as an Apache Maven project.

-## Introducing RDF
+# Introducing RDF

-The [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf11-primer/) is a standard (or more accurately, a "recommendation") formulated by the [World Wide Web Consortium (W3C)](https://www.w3.org/).
+The [Resource Description Framework (RDF)]([World Wide Web Consortium (W3C)](https://www.w3.org/TR/rdf11-primer/) is a standard (or more accurately, a "recommendation") formulated by the )(https://www.w3.org/).
 The purpose of RDF is to provide a framework for expressing information about resources in a machine-processable, interoperable fashion.

 A _resource_ can be anything that we can stick an identifier on: a web page, an image, but also more abstract/real-world things like you, me, the concept of "world peace", the number 42, and that library book you never returned.